A Comprehensive Guide.

 A Jehovah Witness cannot attend other churches.
 They believe that they have 'the truth' and it would anger their God Jehovah to worship with non believers in other churches.

 A Jehovah Witness does not believe Jesus died on a cross.
 They believe he died on a torture stake.
 They believe that the cross is a pre-Christian and non-Christian symbol.
-WT Mar 1, 2008, Article: Our Readers Ask.
+Watchtower Mar 1, 2008, Article: Our Readers Ask.

 Why Do Jehovah’s Witnesses Not Use the Cross in Worship?